Jane Gray (broadcaster)

-Elsie Gray (1896-1984), known professional as Jane Gray was a Canadian radio and television broadcaster, who was active between 1924 and 1979.
+Elsie Gray (1896 – March 20, 1984), known professionally as Jane Gray, was an English-born Canadian radio and television broadcaster who was active between 1924 and 1979.
 She was one of the first women to pursue a career in radio broadcasting in Canada, and was inducted into the Canadian Association of Broadcasters Hall of Fame in 1988.

 Early years

 She was born in Croydon, England in 1896 and grew up there.
 She was interested in theater from an early age, but her parents were religious Baptists and did not want her to be an entertainer.
 However, they did permit her to sing for church groups, and she also did some performances during World War I to entertain the troops.
 After marrying a British military officer named Earl Gray, she came with him to Canada as a war bride in 1919; they settled in London, Ontario, where they raised their three children, Earl Jr. (nicknamed "Buddy"), Kenneth, and Dorothy.
 But when the marriage failed and she separated from her husband in 1924, she needed to support her children; jobs in London did not pay very well, so she decided to move her family to Toronto, where she believed she could find more lucrative opportunities for employment.